m0wmt/audio-guestbook/JOURNAL.md

 }
 ```

 Connected a new 3.3v button battery to the RTC ([VBAT + GND](https://www.pjrc.com/teensy/card11b_rev4_web.pdf) next to the SD card on the Teeny) today (7th Feb) and wrote a test program to set and read the RTC.
-All seems to work, will leave the battery connected and on and test to see how long it lasts.
+All seems to work, will leave the battery connected and test to see how long it lasts, according to the [PRJC Teensy forum](https://forum.pjrc.com/index.php) about 1-2 months for the Teensy 4.

 Todo:
 * Play sound when program starts up.